-Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
-The composition of these committees meet the criteria for independence under, and the functioning of these committees comply with the applicable requirements of SOX, the current rules of The NASDAQ Capital Market and SEC rules and regulations.
+Our board of directors has established an audit committee, a compensation committee, a nominating/corporate governance committee and a stock option committee.
+The composition of these committees meet the criteria for independence under, and the functioning of these committees comply with the applicable requirements of the Sarbanes-Oxley Act of 2002, the current rules of The NASDAQ Capital Market and SEC rules and regulations.
 We intend to comply with future requirements as they become applicable to us.
 Each committee has the composition and responsibilities described below.